 I have many general ideas for fun pictures with the bridal party, and I’m always thrilled if you have any ideas.
 Please let me know anything you want to try for unique photos with the girls and guys, even things you’ve seen online or in magazines.
 I always try to mention it when taking bridal party pictures, but if you can also help me keep an eye on the bridesmaid’s bouquets, it’s best if they can be held low enough to see the top of the dresses and also at a similar height.

 Shots with the bride and groom running through and kissing under sparklers can be stunning.
 There are uniquely made “wedding sparklers” that burn for a long time and don’t create smoke.
 Please spend the extra money on these no-smoke wedding sparklers, and don’t just get ordinary sparklers.
-It makes a big difference.
 If the DJ offers cold sparkler cannons as part of his package, those are also amazing for exit pictures.

 While I’m always using just a mild amount of off-camera flash, sometimes, when it’s hot, you can get a bit of shine on your face.
 I noticed an improvement in the shine reduction of brides using a non-SPF foundation.
 Anything you can do to reduce face shine, especially in the hot summer, is great for the pictures.
 For example, bring some powder or even a towel to wipe off when it’s humid.

 I will send the digital copies to you to download as soon as I finish adjusting and working on the pictures from the wedding.
-The printing service I use has a fast turnaround time, and I’ve never had it take more than a week for a client to receive an order after they place it.
+I usually deliver these digital pictures within 30 days in the busy summer and sometimes within a week during the off-season.
 Of course, wedding albums will take longer to complete.
-My printing service usually prepares and ships an album in about two to four weeks.
-If you add to that the time it takes for me to prepare the images for the album, eight weeks at the most under normal circumstances, but it could be longer during hectic times.
+My printing service usually prepares and ships an album in about two weeks.
+If you add to that the time it takes for me to prepare the images for the album, eight weeks at the most under normal circumstances.

-Sometimes Photoshop is thought of as something magic and that I can change anything in a picture.
-Some of the tools in Photoshop are pretty magical, but there are some limitations.
-I adjust all your images in software called Lightroom, allowing me to correct color and exposure and get the image looking lovely.
+Sometimes Photoshop is thought of as magic and that I can change anything in a picture, but there are limitations.
+I skillfully adjust all your images in Lightroom software, allowing me to correct color and exposure.
 That is all most pictures need before printing.
 If they need specific editing, such as removing people from the background, I must go into Photoshop.
-You can request a reasonable number of particular touch-ups at no extra charge if needed.
+You can request a small and reasonable number of particular touch-ups at no extra charge if needed.
 I am skilled in photoshop, but some things may be impossible to correct, such as if hair is covering a large part of your face.